What does the financial ombudsman do?

-Before contacting the Financial Ombudsman Service (FOS) you'll need to go through the internal complaints procedure of the financial provider that you’re complaining about.
+This means you'll need to go through the internal complaints procedure of the bank, insurance company or other financial provider that you’re complaining about.

-If the provider hasn’t resolved your complaint within eight weeks, or has rejected it, you can take it to the FOS.
+If the provider still hasn’t resolved your complaint within eight weeks, they've rejected your complaint, or you're unhappy with their final response, you can then take your complaint to the FOS.

 The Financial Ombudsman Service is free for consumers to use and details of the ombudsman should be listed in your provider's final letter.